Interactive work on the compute nodes

 • Add numbers according to prompts.

-Exercise 1: start an interactive node
+Exercise 1: start an interactive session

 Exercise 2: check to be in an interactive session